amirilovic/surviving-monorepos/README.md

 ### Turborepo Remote Cache

 Turborepo has a killer feature to use **remote cache**.
-What that means is that turborepo can store results of execution on a remote server and then any other developer running turborepo for the first time on their machine will get results from the remote server without really executing underlying command 🤯 This also means that when you checkout `main` branch and run any command, you would get instant results as there CI already ran all the steps for you ❤️.
+What that means is that turborepo can store results of execution on a remote server and then any other developer running turborepo for the first time on their local machine will get results from the remote server without really executing the underlying command 🤯 This also means that when you checkout `main` branch and run any command, you would get instant results since the remote server's CI already ran all the steps for you ❤️.

 Vercel, company that sponsors turborepo development, offers free remote cache storage.
 To set it up, follow instructions here https://turbo.build/repo/docs/core-concepts/remote-caching#vercel.